georgosgeorgos/AdvLaneLinesFinder/README.md

 #### 2. Gradient and Color thresholding

 I used a combination of color and gradient thresholds to generate a binary image.
-In particular I decided to combine `cv2.Sobel` in the x direction and `cv2.cvtColor` to extract the S-Channel in the HLS color space.
+In particular I decided to combine `cv2.Sobel` in the x direction and `cv2.cvtColor` to extract the S-Channel in the HLS color space and the L-Channel in the LAB color space.

 ![alt text][image3]